vaibhav1465/Road-To-Cp/Data_Structures/Graphs/README.md

 Graph algorithms are a set of techniques used to analyze and manipulate graphs.
 Here are some commonly used graph algorithms:

 Depth-First Search (DFS): Traverses a graph by exploring as far as possible along each branch before backtracking.
 It is often used to explore or search a graph, find connected components, detect cycles, and more.

+Breadth-First Search (BFS): Traverses a graph by exploring all the vertices at the same level before moving to the next level.
+It is useful for finding the shortest path, testing graph connectivity, and solving puzzles with an optimal solution.

+Dijkstra's Algorithm: Finds the shortest path between two vertices in a graph with non-negative edge weights.
+It is commonly used in applications such as routing algorithms and network analysis.